Replication with GraphQL

 queryBuilder: pullQueryBuilder, // the queryBuilder from above

-modifier: doc => doc // (optional) modifies all pulled documents before they are handeled by RxDB.
-Returning null will skip the document.
+modifier: doc => doc, // (optional) modifies all pulled documents before they are handled by RxDB

 },